apioo/fusio/README.md

 ## Docker

-Alternatively it is also possible to setup a Fusio system through docker.
+Alternatively it is also possible to setup Fusio through docker.
 This has the advantage that you automatically get a complete running Fusio system without configuration.
 This is especially great for testing and evaluation.
 To setup the container you have to checkout the [repository](https://github.com/apioo/fusio-docker) and run the following command:

 ```